10 of The Most Socially Responsible Companies & Brands to Model (2021)

 The purchasing perspective of these two generations has shifted consumer focus to social responsibility especially when it comes to the environment.
 According to a Nielsen poll in 2018, 85% of Millennials and 80% of Gen Z rank the environment at the top of their list when deciding which companies they will engage with.

-If an organization doesn’t look toward waste reduction, clean water programs, or other environmentally-friendly opportunities, they are missing out on the entire market group of consumers who prefer to buy from socially responsible companies that align with their values.
+If an organization doesn’t look toward waste reduction, clean water programs, or other environmentally-friendly opportunities, they are missing out on the entire market group of consumers who prefer to buy from socially responsible and sustainable companies that align with their values.
 This translates to lost revenue.

 There is no limit to the power of consumer pressure.
 Even large traditional companies heed consumer concerns.
 Lego, for example, set out to power its production facilities with 100% renewable energy.
 With the development of an offshore wind farm, the Danish company was able to meet this goal even earlier than it anticipated.
 They even sell wind farm lego sets now.